 LAX suspect’s family expresses sympathy to victims

-PENNSVILLE, New Jersey (AP) — Relatives of the suspect charged in last week’s Los Angeles airport shooting offered sympathy Monday to the family of the federal officer who was killed, saying they were “shocked and numbed” by the deadly rampage.
+PENNSVILLE, N.J.
+(AP) — Relatives of the suspect charged in last week’s Los Angeles airport shooting offered sympathy Monday to the family of the TSA officer who was killed, saying they were “shocked and numbed” by the deadly rampage.

 An attorney for the family of Paul Ciancia said his relatives also expressed hope for the recovery of the other victims and regret for the travel disruption caused by the attack on the nation’s third-busiest airport.

-Family lawyer John Jordan read a brief statement outside the town hall in Pennsville, a working-class town near Wilmington, Delaware, where Ciancia grew up.
+Family lawyer John Jordan read a brief statement outside the town hall in Pennsville, a working-class town near Wilmington, Del., where Ciancia grew up.

 “Paul is our son and brother.
 We will continue to love him and care for him and support him during the difficult times ahead,” Jordan said on the family’s behalf.

-Jordan, who is also the town’s municipal judge, declined to take questions.
+Jordan, who is also the town’s municipal judge, did not take questions.

 Orange construction cones blocked the family’s long driveway, and two police officers were at the auto-body shop owned by Ciancia’s father, also named Paul.

-On Monday, the FBI revisited the suspect’s Sun Valley apartment — the same duplex that agents searched Friday after the attack.
+On Monday, the FBI revisited the suspect’s Los Angeles apartment — the same duplex that agents searched Friday.

 Neighbors say they remembered little or nothing about Ciancia.
 Some did not even recognize his photograph.

-Ciancia, who was shot four times by airport police, remained in critical condition.
+Ciancia, who was shot four times before being subdued, remained in critical condition.
 He has not been scheduled to appear in court.
 Any appearance will depend on when his doctors say he’s ready, FBI spokeswoman Laura Eimiller said.

 The TSA said the other two officers wounded in the attack — James Speer, 54, and Tony Grigsby, 36 — were released from the hospital.